andersju/gdpr-xml/README.md

 contains `JOLFMX_2016_119_1_EN.zip` which in turn contains `L_2016119EN.01000101.xml` and `L_2016119EN.01000101.doc.xml`, which are identical to this repository's `original/L_2016119EN.01000101.xml` and `original/L_2016119EN.01000101.doc.xml`.

 So, the purpose of this repo is just to make it slightly less cumbersome if you want to work with multiple language versions of the GDPR.
-For good measure I've also included the XML Schema, `formex-05.55-20141201.xd`, just in case it changes URL at some point.

-At some point I hope to have some transformations here for nice HTML.
+Feel free to use the XSL files for any purpose.

 The XML files are © European Union, 2016, here [legally reused](https://publications.europa.eu/en/web/about-us/legal-notices/eu-law-and-publications-website#copyright).